emilbayes/simple-handshake/README.md

 ### `hs.waiting`

-Flag indicating whether `hs.send` should be called.
+Flag indicating whether this instance is waiting for remote data, ie. `hs.recv` should be called next.
+If `false` `hs.send` should be called next.

 ### `hs.finished`